Robert Kirby: The May Ball

 Kirby recruited eight musicians (seven women and one man) to play alongside Nick Drake at the Caius May Ball.
 Kirby wore evening dress, and the seven women wore black ankle-length dresses with white feather boas.
 They performed in the library.
 Four of the songs were with the string orchestra and a couple of others were Drake solo.
 After every third song, they played classical music (Leopold Mozart and Tomaso Albinoni).

 Five Leaves Left

 When Joe Boyd recruited Drake to record an album, he already had a string arranger in mind, Richard A. Hewson.
-Drake rejected the few Hewson arrangements produced and announced that he already had a friend at university who could do a better job—Kirby.
+Drake rejected the few arrangements that Hewson had produced and announced that he already had a friend at university who could do a better job - that was Kirby.
 Drake had decided to leave university without completing his final year.
-When Kirby was offered the contract to arrange music for an entire album, he, too, gave up Cambridge university.
-Though Kirby arranged and conducted strings for the majority of Five Leaves, Harry Robinson was commissioned to arrange the strings for the centerpiece song, "River Man".
+When Kirby was offered the contract to arrange music for an entire album, he too gave up Cambridge University.
+Though Kirby arranged and conducted strings for the majority of Five Leaves, Harry Robinson was commissioned to arrange the strings for the centrepiece song, "River Man".
+John Wood, the album's sound engineer describes Kirby's involvement: